DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 But as you go on, her feathers become pure white as snow.
 Gradients of black and white.
 Demon?
 Or is she angel specimen from cryptid race?
 _TL Note:_ Wait, angels belong to cryptid race?
-Might be author weird mistake or maybe Kay is being mistaken?
+Might be author weird mistake or maybe Kai is being mistaken?

 "Angle or demon..."